-Our day-to-day behaviours are the manifestations of deeper drives that we’ve carried with us a long, long, time.
+Our day-to-day behaviours are the manifestations of deeper drives that we’ve carried with us a long time.

-And what’s more these day-to-day, moment-to-moment working styles or “drivers” seem to be universal.
+And what’s more these daily moment-to-moment working styles or “drivers” seem to be universal.

-They are developed at a young age, by what we understood what was approved of and disapproved of by the grownups around us.
-We adopted them to ensure acceptance and to feel ok about ourselves.
+They are developed at a young age, by our child-like understanding of what was approved of and disapproved of by the grownups around us.
+We adopted these attitudes to ensure acceptance and to feel ok about ourselves.

-They all carry positives and negatives, and we often display a variety, though we tend to favour two main ones.
+These styles all have positives and negatives, and we often display a variety, though we tend to favour two main styles.

 See if you recognise yourself below…